bofei5675/Algorithm-in-Java/README.md

 ### Divide and Conquer
 * LC 241 Different Ways to Add Parentheses.
 Find all combination of computation from a given string.

+### Union find
+* LC 721 merge acount
+ * For union find, the key idea is find a representative for each element.
+Then, group all items into a set with same representive/parent.